WafaaWardah/psamd/readme.md

 ## To set up

 Install the dependencies (requirements.txt) and download the PXXX.py and the wrapper.py scripts.
-These are the only script needed for inference.
-The wrapper does not form an integral part of the recommendation, but is provided as an aid for users when preparing input speech files from unstructured or live scenarios.
+These are the only scripts needed for inference.
+The wrapper does not form an integral part of the recommendation, but is provided as an optional aid for users when preparing input speech files from unstructured or live scenarios.

 ### Download Weights
 There are 5 weight  ```.pth``` files for each dimension.
 Download and save them in the same directory as the PXXX.py script.
 The weights can be downloaded [here](https://tubcloud.tu-berlin.de/s/K9owXP3Fnj4pnJg).

-## Running Predictions
+## Model Usage

-You can run prediction for either one .wav file or for all .wav files in a directory.
+You can run prediction for either one .wav file or for all .wav files in a directory (or .pcm).
 You can also select if you want to only predict some dimensions to save compute time.

-### Command for inference of one .wav file
+### Command for assessing the quality of one .wav file

-Predict all dimensions for a single .wav file and show the results on screen only (no output file will be created):
+Assess the overall quality as well as all quality dimensions for a single .wav file and show the results on screen only (no output file will be created):

 ```bash
 python run_predict.py --path /path/to/file.wav --print True
 ```

-Predict selected dimensions (e.g., overall quality mos and noisiness) for a single .wav file and show the results on screen only (no output file will be created):
+Assess selected dimensions (e.g., overall quality mos and noisiness) for a single .wav file and show the results on screen only (no output file will be created):

 ```bash
 python run_predict.py --path /path/to/file.wav --dims mos noi --print True
 ```

-Predict all dimensions for a single .wav file without printing the results, and save the predictions to an output file:
+Assess all dimensions for a single .wav file without printing the results, and save the predictions to an output file:

 ```bash
 python run_predict.py --path /path/to/file.wav --output_dir /outputs/directory
 ```

-### Command for inference of all wav files in a directory
+### Command for assessing the quality of all .wav files in a directory

-Predict all dimensions for all .wav files in a directory and display the predictions on screen only (no output files will be created):
+Assess all dimensions for all .wav files in a directory and display the predictions on screen only (no output files will be created):

 ```bash
 python run_predict.py --path /path/to/directory --print True
 ```

-Predict all dimensions for all .wav files in a directory using a specified batch size and number of workers, enable GPU processing, and save the predictions to an output file without printing them on screen:
+Assess all dimensions for all .wav files in a directory using a specified batch size and number of workers, enable GPU processing, and save the predictions to an output file without printing them on screen:

 ```bash
 python run_predict.py \